How to Save a Monstera With Yellow Leaves

 Monstera Leaves Turning Yellow and Drooping (Overwatering)

-The reason for monstera leaves drooping and turning yellow is because of overwatering and poor drainage.
 Monstera needs the soil to dry out slightly between bouts of watering.
-If the soil is consistently damp the monstera develops root rot, which cause the leaves to turn yellow and droop.
+If the soil is consistently damp, the monstera develops root rot, which causes the leaves to turn yellow and droop.

-Their terrestrial roots grow in very porous, well draining, light, aerated soil that retains some moisture but allows water to drain away from the roots very easily, in their native rainforest environment of central America.
+Their terrestrial roots grow in very porous, well-draining, light, aerated soil that retains some moisture but allows water to drain away from the roots very easily in their native rainforest environment of Central America.

-This creates the optimal balance of soil moisture to meet the water requirements of the monstera plants whilst avoiding overwatering, which turns the leaves yellow, brown and droopy.
+This creates the optimal balance of soil moisture to meet the water requirements of the monstera plants whilst avoiding overwatering, which turns the leaves yellow, brown, and droopy.

 If the soil stays damp between each watering, then this exudes oxygen from the potting soil which prevents root respiration and interferes with the monstera’s roots ability to draw up moisture and nutrients from the soil.